Postnatal care: Managing postpartum body changes

 You just delivered a baby!
 Your little bundle of joy is a miracle and you couldn’t be happier.
 But along with the many changes the baby has brought, you notice that your body has gone through plenty of changes too.

 It starts with the weight gain, but throughout pregnancy some women also experience other bodily changes like c-section scars, sagging breasts, stretch marks, varicose veins, acne or melasma.
-Here are tips on how to combat each and every one of your concerns and don’t worry mummy, you’re not the only one going through this!
+Here are some postnatal care tips on how to combat each and every one of your concerns and don’t worry mummy, you’re not the only one going through this!

 1. C-Section Scars